About agreements

 Tip: Find your agreement on the Commission website

-If you need help working out if an agreement applies or finding one, go to Finding an agreement.
+If you need help working out if an enterprise agreement applies or finding one, go to Finding an agreement.
 We have practical advice and helpful tips you can follow.

 Video: Understanding agreements